 Now, however, people are embracing new types of mantras: ones that motivate them to walk more, stick to their diet, and take control of their health.

 In addition, a mantra can help you silence your inner critic—that tiny, nagging voice that doubts your ability to meet your goal.
-In that case, repeating a motivational phrase like “5K a Day” can help spur you into action enough times that the behaviour becomes automatic and habitual.
+In that case, repeating a motivational phrase like “5K a day” may help spur you into action enough times that the behaviour becomes automatic and habitual.

-The first step is to choose one thing that you want to accomplish, says Mary Jane Ryan, a personal change coach and the author of Habit Changers: 81 Game-Changing Mantras to Mindfully Realize Your Goals.
+The first step to finding a personal health mantra is to choose one thing that you want to accomplish, says Mary Jane Ryan, a personal change coach and the author of Habit Changers: 81 Game-Changing Mantras to Mindfully Realize Your Goals.

 Use firm language

-Ryan tells people to use strong words like do and don’t: for example, “I don’t eat sugar.”
+Ryan tells people to use strong words.
 Choosing a definitive statement puts you back in control of your actions, she says.
 This way, you’re not relying on the unconscious part of your brain that wants a doughnut.

 Whatever you do, Ryan says, don’t use the word should.
 “Saying ‘I should’ or ‘I shouldn’t’ do something causes you to feel guilty, and guilt is a very toxic emotion,” she explains.
 “We tell ourselves we shouldn’t eat something, but when we do, we feel terrible.
 It’s like a spiral of misery.”